mo12896/facial-analysis-system/README.md

 <!-- USAGE EXAMPLES -->
 ## How to Use it
-Place the video file in the folder `data/input` and write the full name of the video file alongside the video format in the the config file `config/config.yaml`.
+Place the video file in the folder `data/input` and write the full `<video_name>`, e.g. `video.mp4` of the video file alongside the video format in the the config file `config/config.yaml`.
 The video file must be in the correct format, i.e. .mp4 or .avi and contain video recordings of team collaboration.
-To enable the 3D gaze pattern estimation framework, the video must be captured with a 360° camera in the "two 180° images" mode.
+To enable the 3D gaze pattern estimation framework, the video must be captured with a 360° camera of j5create in the "two 180° images" mode.

-### Pre-Processing
+### Pre-Processing [0]
 Set the relevant parameters in the config file `config/config.yaml` and run the following command, which starts the pre-processing script to generate the template embedding database for the relevant team members.
 The pre-processing step is optional and can be skipped if the database already exists.
 Different approaches to generate the template embeddings are imaginable and can be exchanged with the proposed approach.
-The following script runs the template generation process outlined in the master thesis and stores the images and templates database under `data/<video_name>/utils/`:
+The following script runs the template generation process outlined in the master thesis and stores the images and templates database under `data/output/<video_name>/utils/`:

 ```sh
 python main.py --mode 0